udioz/mc-task/README.md

 I think that if this is the direction we are heading to I would split Ranker to 2 services:
 1. Stats - calc stats on data (standard deviation, average, p90, p99 etc.)
 2. Ranker - Set a rank to each currency

+Then I'll add a third one:

-3. Real time alerts that can check new data against pre computed stats and if it meets a condition like 3x greater than - send an alert (via a notification service)
+3. Real time alerts that can check new data against pre computed stats and if it meets a certain condition such as "3x greater than" - send an alert (via a separate notification service)

 ### <u>The long version</u>
 Basically the same only with a more rich featured alerts system where you can define and manage alerts in a more organized way.